kudobuilder/kudo.dev/content/blog/blog-2020-06-building-your-first-operator.md

 So here we have defined the two parameters we need, added a description, and given them default values.

 ::: warning
-For an real world operator it would be better to store the SST_PASSWORD in a separate `Secret` resource that can be provided by the user - when a simple KUDO parameter is used, the value of that parameter is not encrypted in any way and may easily be read from the cluster.
+For an real world operator it would be better to store the password in a separate `Secret` resource that can be provided by the user - when a simple KUDO parameter is used, the value of that parameter is not encrypted in any way and may easily be read from the cluster.
 :::

 ### First Test